Quotation Marks: How To Use Them Correctly With Examples

 • Don’t put quotation marks around your own words for emphasis.

 Avoid using quotation marks when paraphrasing or summarizing someone else’s work.
-Quotation marks are meant to be used for direct quotes only.
-Paraphrases and summaries are your own interpretations of someone else’s work, so they don’t need quotation marks around them.
+This special punctuation mark is meant to be used for direct quotes only.
+Paraphrases and summaries are your own interpretations of someone else’s work, so they don’t need this special punctuation marks around them.

 Don’t use quotation marks when you’re simply stating a fact.
 For example: